 - 1 tablespoon chopped fresh parsley

-- Season salmon fillets with paper towels, then season them with salt and pepper and transfer to the skillet, skin-side up.
+- Pat dry the salmon fillets with paper towels, then season them with salt and pepper and transfer them to the skillet, skin-side down.

-- Cook for about 7 to 8 minutes, or until browned and cooked about three quarters of the way through.
+- Cook for about 5 to 8 minutes or until browned and cooked about three-quarters of the way through.
 The cooking time will depend on the thickness of the salmon.

 - Flip over and cook for 2 to 3 more minutes or until cooked through; remove from skillet and set aside.
 Add more oil as needed.

-- Stir in spinach and cook for 1 minute, or until spinach is beginning to wilt.
+- Add in the spinach and cook for 1 minute or until the spinach is beginning to wilt.

-- Add salmon back to skillet and continue to cook for 3 minutes, or until salmon is heated through.
+- Add the salmon fillets back to the skillet and continue to cook for 3 minutes or until the salmon is heated through.

 - Remove from heat.